mrjohnnycake/homelab-notes/Connections/1Password with SSH.md

 > If you use 1Password you can use it to login to your server using Windows Terminal

+# To Do's

+- [ ] Still need to figure out how to automate 1P backups
+	- Don't send 1p backups to off-site server, only keep on local servers

+---

 Some of this is gleaned from [here](https://developer.1password.com/docs/ssh/get-started/)